Trade Promotion Management (TPM) Best Practices

 Confido has developed a trade promotion management solution built on best practices, and the software offers features including promotional calendar and planner, sales forecasting, accrual reporting, and direct heuristic matching with deductions.

-Confido integrates with historical data, POS, and other external data providers to provide estimates of promotion lift and accurate sales forecasts from various perspectives.
+Confido integrates with historical data, POS, and other syndicated data providers to provide estimates of promotional ROI and lift and accurate sales forecasts from various perspectives.
 This helps during sales planning to optimize the baseline of past promotions with changed parameters, and see how different promotional structure can impact performance and ROI, to empower data driven decision making.

 In addition, Confido's accrual reporting enables teams to compare actual trade spend vs. planned trade spend, offering real time visibility on how sales are coming in.
 In a single platform, users can save views and share within the organization.